meteorrn/meteor-react-native/README.md

 - cursoredFind is no longer an option.
 All .find() calls will return cursors (to match Meteor)
 - `MeteorListView` & `MeteorComplexListView` have been removed
 - `CollectionFS` has been removed
-- `createContained` has been removed
+- `createContainer` has been removed
 - Mixins (`connectMeteor`) have been removed
 - `composeWithTracker` has been removed